|Licensing Standards for Daycare Centers|

 If I use a baby monitor that allows me to hear the children when I am out of the room, will this comply with the minimum standard for supervision?

-Auditory awareness is only one component of the standard §747.1503, requiring supervision at all times.
-You must consider the ages of the children, their individual differences and abilities, the layout of the home and play area and other hazards or risks.
+Auditory awareness is only one component of the standard §746.1205, requiring supervision at all times.
+You must consider the ages of the children, their individual differences and abilities, the layout of the building and other hazards or risks.
 You must also have physical proximity to the children in your care and must intervene when necessary to ensure children’s safety.
 The use of the baby monitor would depend on each of these variables.

 Does a “listed” phone number have to be in the local phone book or only listed in the enrollment agreement I provide to parents?

 For purposes of this minimum standard, §746.4507, a listed telephone number is referring to a telephone number that may be obtained from directory assistance by a parent or other person wishing to contact the child-care center.